KingLogar/Project1/README.md

 18. 1998: Google is founded
 a.
 Larry Page and Sergey Brin created google while students at Stanford University.
 They wanted to create a search engine that would analyzed the relationships among different webpages called PageRank.
 It determined the relevance of a webpage by how many times the webpage was linked.
 In September of 1997, Google was registered as a domain name.
 It was officially incorporated September 1998.
 19. 2000: Wi-Fi is trademarked
+20. 2001: Wikipedia is created
+a.
+Created by Jimmy Wales and Larry Sanger, Wikipedia become the largest reference webpage in history.
+It has over 5 million articles and is comprised of over 300 languages.